gcr-solutions/recommender-system-dev-workshop/docs/debug-tips/issues/deploy-argocd-application-issues/_index.en.md

 weight: 72
 ---

-If you encounter the following problems during development, please refer to the related solutions:

-1. If you get the following error in the **Create Argo CD Application** step：
+1. If you get the following error in this section：

 ```
    An error occurred (ResourceNotFoundException) when calling the UpdataFunctionConfiguration operation: Function not found: ... :rs-dev-workshop-SNSMessageLambda